x71c9/config/README.md

 ### x71c9 Config

-A vimrc file and other config files.
+A `.vimrc` and other config files.